High performance, one-step, non-toxic wood stain-sealer

 This product may not perform properly if applied below the required temperature.
 Please check installation instructions on our website.

 Vermont Natural Coatings Exterior Penetrating Stain with PolyWhey technology is a low-odor, durable, element-repelling, semi-transparent stain and topcoat for the outside of raised garden beds, wood siding, decks, fences, furniture, and other outdoor wood surfaces.
-It may be used on new, pressure-treated and weathered wood (pressure treated wood should sit for 6 mo to a year before application).
+It may be used on pressure-treated and weathered wood (pressure treated wood should sit for a minimum of 6 mo to a year and lightly sanded before application).

 NOTE: Image swatches on our website are on Pine.
 If you have a different specie of wood, the appearance may be different.
 Please order a sample to confirm the actual appearance on your wood.